Marta Bannister Counselling

 How are you today?

 But really, how are you feeling?
-What is happening in your life and what's brought you here?
+What is happening in your life and what's brought you here today?

-Life complexities relating to fertility, pregnancy, birth and parenthood.
+• Life complexities relating to fertility, pregnancy, birth and parenting.

 Starting therapy can be nerve wracking, whether this is the first time you're trying it, or whether you've experienced it before.